Getting from Osaka (KIX) Kansai Airport to Himeji Station by Limousine Bus or Trains

 |Round Trip Ticket|

-|Kansai Airport ⇔ Himeji Station / Kakogawa Station|
+|Kansai Airport ⇔ Himeji Station / Kakogawa Station

 |Round Trip Ticket|

-|Kansai Airport ⇔ Himeji Station / Kakogawa Station|
+|Kansai Airport ⇔ Himeji Station / Kakogawa Station

 The problem is that both KATE and Shinki Bus does not allow you to book online if you are not in Japan.
 In other words, the payment system is blocked for other countries out of Japan.
 Maya told me she could see the booking system on her end but not for me.

 According to both websites, you have to reserve the ticket to go to Kakogawa or Himeji Station by calling either one company.
-Without reservation, you can only depend on the seat availability of that day of arrival and buy one ticket on the spot.
+Without reservation, you can only depend on the seat availability on that day of arrival and buy one ticket on the spot.
 Don’t you find it risky if there is no more bus ticket from Kansai Airport to Himeji without reserving?

 Maya offered to reserve for me by calling the company.
 The next day, she had my seat reserved and also paid for it.
 I was lucky to have a friend in Japan who could help me book online.
 So, what about you?
 You may not have a friend residing in Japan like Maya who can do the same.

 At the same time, I also sent an inquiry to Shinki Bus the day before prior to Maya’s reservation.
-On the other hand, I could not find an email address nor a feedback form on KATE so I only enquired from Shinki Bus.
+On the other hand, I could not find an email address or a feedback form on KATE so I only enquired from Shinki Bus.

 Can I buy a bus ticket from KIX Airport on the day of arrival without any reservation?

-I understand I cannot reserve a ticket over the email.
+I understand I cannot reserve a ticket over email.
 I am also afraid that there is no more bus ticket left on that day of arrival.

 Please wait in line to take the bus with no ticket, and please pay the fare when you get off the bus at Himeji station.
 (The fare is in cash only.)
-Usually, the bus is not full on weekdays, so you do not need to worry about your seat.
+Usually, the bus is not full during the weekdays, so you do not need to worry about your seat.
 But if you can, it is better to come earlier.